24.3 Data Transformation and Synchronization

 All Policies

 By default, the All Policies page appears.
 You can import an existing policy in the container by clicking the icon.
-You can also remove any policy which is not required.
+You can also remove any policy.
 To select a trace level for your driver, click icon.
 You can move the policies up and down in the list by using the and icons.

 Migrate Data Into the Identity Vault